revinate/unification/styleguide-markdown.md

 - Every page should have a page header that includes a page title.
 You can also add breadcrumbs where needed, and a call to action button to the right (Zone 1).
 - All other header tags can go directly into `.l-main-content`
-- In Inguest right now, breadcrumbs are anchor tags inside of `h3.breadcrumbs`, separated by ` &raquo; `.
+- In Inguest right now, breadcrumbs are anchor tags inside of `ol.breadcrumb li`, separated by.
 We should stick to the bootstrap markup for consistency.
 For backwards compatibility, both markup works.